cpsource/SpellingBeeSolver/README.md

   Then check a particular set of pangram letters against sbs to be sure there are real words.

-Coming Soon

-  As we supported 'ed', we will support 'ing' as well.

 Note:

   You can now use aspell to filter ans.txt words.
 Just use the